Demystifying Dependency Bugs in Deep Learning Stack: RQ2: Root Cause Analysis

-\textbf{Introducing Dependency Analysis.} For the DBs caused~by~inter-dependency causes, their root causes can be introduced~by~any~of~the involved dependencies.
-For example, a DB is caused~by~version~constraint violation between TensorFlow and CUDA, and then~both~TensorFlow and CUDA can be the introducing dependency of this DB.
-If there is no clear indication about the introducing dependency~in~the posts, we consider all involved dependencies as the introducing~dependencies; otherwise, we use the introducing dependency that~is determined in the posts.
-Specifically, of the \todo{278} DBs that are caused by inter-dependency causes, \todo{257} DBs have their introducing dependencies clearly indicated in the posts.
+\textbf{Introducing Dependency Analysis.} For the DBs caused~by inter-dependency causes, their root causes can be introduced by~any of the involved dependencies.
+For example, a DB is caused~by~version~constraint violation between TensorFlow~and CUDA, and then~both~TensorFlow and CUDA~can~be~the~introducing dependency of this DB.
+If there is no clear indication about the introducing dependency~in~the posts/issues,~we~consider all involved dependencies as the introducing~dependencies; otherwise, we use the introducing dependency that~is decided in the posts/issues. \todohs{It is worth mentioning that the introducing dependency of \todo{114} DBs~are only mentioned in the answers of the posts/issues, indicating that questioners are not aware of the introducing~dependency.
+In \todo{258} of the DBs, questioners only mention the dependency list to provide more detail, but there is no clue indicating that they are aware~of~the introducing dependency.
+In \todo{74} of the DBs, questioners indicate assumptions on the introducing dependency.} Specifically, of the \cmmnt{\todo{278}~}\todob{356} DBs that are caused by inter-dependency causes, \cmmnt{\todo{257}~}\todob{336} DBs have their introducing dependencies clearly indicated in the posts/issues.